anoma/taiga/book/src/users.md

 Alice is a user of Taiga and defined her two validity predicates:
 * $Send_{VP}$ is a check on the amount of her spent: she does not want to send more than 3XAN at a time.
-* $VP_{Rec}$ is a check on the amount she received: she does not want to receive notes of less than 1XAN.
+* $VP_{Rec}$ is a check on the amount she receives: she does not want to receive notes of less than 1XAN.

 When she sends a note of $2$ XAN, she creates a proof $Send_π$ that can be verified against $VP_{Send}$, computes the nullifier of the spent note using $NK_{Alice}$, and a binding proof that $VP_{Send}$ and $NK_{Alice}$ open the spent note owner (Alice) address.